ida-code88/House-Price-Prediction-Kaggle-Competition/README.md

 * Multivariate Study: By understanding the relationship between variables on our data, we will be able to get an insight into our data.
 We then have a choice to only select the variables that we find important in building the algorithm and ignore the others or use them as a whole.
 It will be easier for us to build code for any project.

+Steps:

+1. Load the data and do feature selection (drop columns with excessive amount of null value)
+2. Investigate terget variable: here I found that the target variable does not follow normal distribution, so it need to be converted to normal distribution
+3. Investigate numeric variables: Using heatmap, it is revealed that OverallQual, GrLivArea, GarageCars, GarageArea, TotalBsmtSF, 1stFlrSF, FullBath, TotRmsAbvGrd, YearBuilt, YearRemodAdd are features that have the strongest correaltion with target feature which is SalePrice
+4. Investigate categorical variables:

 ### Data Cleaning:

 I think it is universally accepted why data cleaning is a must-do step before ml analysis.
 So I am not going to explain it here.